Logo DesignBrand Strategy & PositioningModern Graphic Design

 A Glenlivet logo is derived from the core of Speyside, and it is just as smooth and refined as the whisky that it stands for.
 The emblem of Glenlivet is a subtle form of telling stories.

 The centre of attraction in The Glenlivet’s logo design is a bridge; however, this bridge happens to be no ordinary one at all.
-The bridge used here is Packhorse Bridge over River Livet, a historic site deeply connected with the roots of this distillery.
+The bridge used here is Packhorse Bridge over the River Livet, a historic site deeply rooted in the history of this distillery.

 Now, we are going to cross over this bridge by looking at its design elements: